 To ensure your reader’s ease of comprehension you must adhere to the style’s formatting guidelines.
 In APA format, a list of all the sources that have directly contributed to your work should be placed on a new page at the end of the narrative and titled ‘References’ (center align the title).
 The references should all have a hanging indentation – the second and subsequent lines of each reference should start ½ inch from the margin.

-You may also be required to provide a full bibliography.
+You may also be required to provide an APA bibliography, sometimes also called an APA works cited.
 This is a comprehensive list of all the source material you used to complete the assignment, even if it was not cited in the text.
 It should include any book, journal, article etc. that you may have consulted throughout your research and writing process in order to get a deeper understanding of the subject at hand.

 Fernández-Manzanal, R., Rodríguez-Barreiro, L., & Carrasquer, J. (2007).
 Evaluation of environmental attitudes: Analysis and results of a scale applied to university students.
 Science Education, 91(6), 988–1009. doi:10.1002/sce.20218

 Sound like a lot of work?
 Although the style guidelines are strict in regard to how references should be formatted, Cite This For Me’s APA citation machine takes the weight off your shoulders by accurately compiling your reference list and bibliography in a matter of seconds.

 Sign in to your Cite This For Me account to save and export your bibliography.

 When following the APA paper format guidelines, you must pay attention to presentation details such as font type, line spacing, margins and APA headings to ensure your work is easily legible.

 This is only an overview of only the most important formatting elements.
 For additional details, see Chapter 2 of the APA 7 Publication Manual, beginning on page 29.

 Not all instructors will require a title page, also sometimes called an APA cover page.
 If they do, include these four parts: